svof/svof/doc/index.rst

     toggles whenever the system should gag (hide) system's of serverside commands when serverside is enabled - this is things like priority switching, option changing and so on.
 This does not cover serverside's ``[CURING]:`` messages, use the ``gagservercuring`` option for that.

   havelifevision
     sets whenever you have the ability to raise the Lifevision defence through a customised artefact.
+If you have the skill, you don't need to enable this, and the system autodetects the uncustomised artefact for you as well.

+  havemindnet
-If you have the skill, you don't need to enable this, and the system autodetects the uncostomised artefact for you as well.
+    sets whenever you have the ability to raise the mindnet defence through a customised artefact.
+If you have the skill, you don't need to enable this, and the system autodetects the uncustomised artefact for you as well.

   haveshroud
     sets whenever you have the ability to raise the shroud defence through a customised artefact.
-If you have the skill, you don't need to enable this, and the system autodetects the uncostomised artefact for you as well.
+If you have the skill, you don't need to enable this, and the system autodetects the uncustomised artefact for you as well.

   healthaffsabove
     sets the % of health above which the system will be curing fractures (skullfractures, crackedribs, wristfractures, torntendons).
 If you're below this %, the system will sip health instead.
 This option ignores priorities between healhealth and other afflictions you have on the sip balance.